QubesOS/qubes-doc/VPN.md

 -   Separate your VPN credentials from Your AppVM data.
 -   You can easily controll wich of your AppVMs are connected to your VPN by simply set it as a NetVM of the desired AppVM.

-To setup a ProxyVM for such task you have to:
+To setup a ProxyVM as a VPN gateway you should:

 -   create a new VM and check the ProxyVM radiobutton
 -   add the network-manager service to this new VM